What we offer

 Art studio, Our 2-hour monthly art studio provides the opportunity to experiment with different art materials and meet others in-person in an informal and welcoming space.
 Community Table Our open forum for participants invites them to share, connect, and build ideas using arts-based methods to express feedback and develop the future of the service.

-We work with adults who have been accessing mental health services at CNWL, whether arts or talking psychotherapy, who have ongoing needs and who would like to use creativity to support their wellbeing.
-This can be during or after discharge from CNWL mental health services.
+We work with adults who have been accessing treatment through the Community Mental Health Hubs (CMHHs) and acute secondary Mental Health services, to support their ongoing mental health and wellbeing.
+This can be during or up to six months after discharge from CNWL mental health services.

 We work with those living in Central London (Kensington, Chelsea, and Westminster) and North West London (Brent, Harrow, and Hillingdon).

-If you are interested in participating in our service, please email us and we will register your interest.
-With your permission, we will then contact your CNWL care coordinator / lead professional so they can refer you.
+If you meet our eligibility criteria and are interested in participating in our service, please email us and we will register your interest.
+With your permission, we will then contact your CNWL lead professional so they can refer you.

 Any questions?
 Please email the Arts in Health team on cnwlartsinhealth@nhs.net